emxsys/callattendant/README.md

 Modem COM Port is: /dev/ttyACM0
 ```

 Make a few calls to yourself to test the service.
-The stdout output will indicate the
+The standard output will show the
 progress of the calls.
 Then navigate to `http://<pi-address>|<pi-hostname>:5000` in a
-web browser to checkout the web interface
+web browser to checkout the web interface.

+Press `ctrl-c` a couple of times to exit the system

 ---

 ### Web Interface
 #### URL: http://<pi-address>|<pi-hostname>:5000
 To view the web interface, simply point your web browser to port `5000` on your Raspberry Pi.
-I
 For example, in your Raspberry Pi's browser, you can use:
 ```
 http://localhost:5000/